 Employee commuter shuttles throughout the bustling downtown, history field trip tours of the Gerald Ford Museum, sports tournaments at the Van Andel Arena—no matter what brings you out and about in Grand Rapids, you’re going to need reliable group transportation.
-Rent a bus through GOGO Charters, and we’ll connect you with the perfect minibus or charter bus to make your travels as simple and comfortable as possible!
+Rent a bus through GOGO Charters, and we’ll connect you with the perfect minibus or charter bus rental to make your travels as simple and comfortable as possible!

 Here are just a few of the companies that have trusted us with their group transportation needs.